Deputy Director Forest Conservation Programme

-Forest Policy Officer
+Senior Forest Policy Officer

-As part of her work on policy aspects across the GFCCP’s activities, Adriana carries out processes to help connecting the results of FLR assessments carried out through ROAM with an impact at the international level, including international conventions -the Convention on Biological Diversity, United Nations Forum on Forests- as well as other international platforms.
+As part of her work on policy aspects across the FCP’s activities, Adriana carries out processes to help connecting the results of FLR assessments carried out through ROAM with an impact at the international level, including international conventions -the Convention on Biological Diversity, United Nations Forum on Forests- as well as other international platforms.
 She liaises with global and regional policy processes pertaining the Bonn Challenge, acting as the focal point for the Bonn Challenge in Latin America and supporting other regions’ processes.
 Adriana also provides support to the work developed under the UNFCCC and other climate change- related processes.

 Adriana is a lawyer with a Master’s degree in Environmental Law from New York University.
 Her previous experience comes from her work as an environmental and natural resources lawyer in Peru, where she provided legal advice to non-profit organizations that develop REDD+ projects with farmers and indigenous communities within the Amazon rainforest.
 Adriana also provided legal advice to private sector clients developing extractive industries activities, focused on natural resources, land tenure and indigenous people’s legal issues.
-Before joining IUCN’s GFCCP in 2015, Adriana worked in REDD+ and indigenous people's issues at Environmental Defense Fund, and later at Climate Focus as a researcher in forest and land use related to climate change.
+Before joining IUCN’s FCP in 2015, Adriana worked in REDD+ and indigenous people's issues at Environmental Defense Fund, and later at Climate Focus as a researcher in forest and land use related to climate change.